-Public private partnerships (PPP) to build schools
+Public-private partnerships to build schools

-The Minister of Finance in the Labour-led government has indicated that the government does not support the use of Public Private Partnerships for schools.
-All schools for which existing PPP contracts have been signed, whether for new builds or rebuilds, are advancing as agreed.
+The Minister of Finance in the Labour-led government has indicated that the government does not support the use of public-private partnerships for schools.

-A public private partnership (PPP) is an agreement between the Ministry of Education and a consortium of private companies to build a new school or rebuild an existing school.
+- A public-private partnership (PPP) is an agreement between the Ministry of Education and a consortium of private companies to build a new school or rebuild an existing school.

 Under a PPP, the Ministry engages the private partner to design, finance, build and maintain a particular school.
 We pay the private partner quarterly once the new buildings are open.
 We reduce the payment if the school facilities do not meet the standards in the contract.
-This effectively provides a 25 year guarantee on that school’s buildings and service delivery.
+This effectively provides a 25-year guarantee on that school’s buildings and service delivery.

 The first 2 schools delivered through PPP are in Auckland.